Jonah Radebaugh

-Jonah Radebaugh (Serbian Cyrillic: Џона Радебу; romanized: Džona Radebu; born June 17, 1997) is an American-born naturalized Montenegrin professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Jonah Kameron Radebaugh (Montenegrin language: Џона Радебау; Džona Radebau; born June 17, 1997) is an American-born naturalized Montenegrin professional basketball player for UCAM Murcia of the Spanish Liga ACB.
 He played college basketball for Northern Colorado.

-Early life and high school career
+Early life

 Radebaugh began playing basketball at the age of five.
 He attended Northglenn High School in Northglenn, Colorado.
 As a senior, Radebaugh averaged 18 points per game and was named East Metro Athletic Conference (EMAC) Player of the Year.
 Northglenn lost to Grand Junction High School 65–57 in the second round of the Class 5A playoffs despite 26 points from Radebaugh.
 He decided to attend the University of Northern Colorado over an offer of guaranteed playing time at Division III Nebraska Wesleyan University.

 College career

 Radebaugh walked on to the Northern Colorado Bears men's basketball team and redshirted his true freshman season.
 He averaged 7.6 points, 5.5 rebounds and 1.1 steals per game as a redshirt freshman.
 Radebaugh earned Big Sky Defensive Player of the Year honors and was placed on scholarship.
 As a sophomore, he averaged 7.9 points, 6.0 rebounds, and 1.0 steal per game.
 On February 7, 2019, Radebaugh scored a career-high 28 points shooting 5-of-6 from three-point range, and grabbed eight rebounds in an 80–62 win over Portland State.
 He averaged 9.5 points, 6.1 rebounds and 2.4 assists per game as a junior, earning Big Sky Defensive Player of the Year honors.
 Radebaugh scored a season-high 26 points and added six assists, five rebounds and four steals on December 17, 2019, in an 86–64 win over Denver.
 As a senior, Radebaugh averaged 16.5 points, 6.5 assists, 6.3 rebounds and 1.5 steals per game, leading Northern Colorado to a 22–9 record.
 He was named Big Sky Defensive Player of the Year for a record third season and garnered First Team All-Big Sky as well as NABC All-District 6 team honors.